k0retux/fuddly/docs/source/data_model.rst

 String
 ------

-The type :class:`fuzzfmk.value_types.String` takes the following
-parameters:
+All string types listed below provide the same interface (:class:`fuzzfmk.value_types.String`).
+Their constructor take the following parameters:

 ``val_list`` [optional, default value: **None**]
   List of the character strings that are considered valid for the node